To evacuate or not? In Odessa, some older residents cannot flee war.

 “It all seemed so far away even though it had been taking place one year before I was born,” he said.
 “And now we have to see it with our own eyes.”

-In Churilyana’s home, though she can’t see her brother’s portrait photo anymore, she remembered exactly where it’s hanging.
-He’s dressed in his military uniform in World War II.
-There’s another photo of him on the same wall — also dressed in uniform, but older.
+In Churilyana’s home, though she can’t see her brother’s portrait photo anymore, she remembered exactly where it is hanging.
+He is dressed in his military uniform in World War II.
+There is another photo of him on the same wall — also dressed in uniform, but older.

 Churilyana was born in Russia’s Ural Mountains before she and her siblings eventually moved to Ukraine.
-She’s outlived all of her siblings.
+She has outlived all of her siblings.
 Now native country and the one her father and brother fought for is waging war against her current home.

 “I’m just waiting for my days to end,” she said softly.